 Nutritional information is provided as a courtesy and is approximate only.
 Please refer to our Nutritional Facts Disclaimer for more information.Print

-- 1 ripe breadfruit, peeled and cut into 8 wedges.
+- 1 ripe breadfruit, cut into 8 wedges

 - Cuisine: Puerto Rican